BiG86/order-planner/readme.md

 ## Requirements

-This poc requires Docker and compose.
+- This poc requires Docker and compose.
+- CPUs with AVX instructions set.
-You also need [Switch Host](https://github.com/oldj/SwitchHosts/releases) or similar tools to add the following entries in the host file:
+- You also need [Switch Host](https://github.com/oldj/SwitchHosts/releases) or similar tools to add the following entries in the host file:
 ```
 127.0.0.1 order-planner-fe
 127.0.0.1 order-planner